 - Patchy blind spots

 - Blurry Vision

 Not all glaucoma cases can be prevented.
 However, there are various treatment options that can effective for this type of eye issue if the condition is caught early enough.
 The best way to prevent glaucoma is to get regular eye screenings, especially if you have diabetes.

 Allergic Conjunctivitis happens when the outer part of our eye becomes swollen or irritated with a reaction to pollen, dander, mold or other things that trigger allergies.

 - Stringy discharge in the eyes

 The best way to prevent allergic conjunctivitis is to avoid allergy-causing substances.
 Researchers have also found eye drops to help with those prone to allergies.

-Researchers say you can prevent age-related macular degeneration with simple lifestyle choices such as not smoking, exercising regularly, eating healthy and keeping normal blood pressure levels.
+Researchers say you can prevent this type of eye problem with simple lifestyle choices such as not smoking, exercising regularly, eating healthy and keeping normal blood pressure levels.

 Prevent Eye Diseases With Eye Screenings

 The best way to prevent these common eye problems is to visit your eye doctor on a regular basis, or as often as they recommend depending on your situation.
 Our staff of ophthalmologists offers dependable eye care solutions to clients such as cataract treatments, refractive lens exchange surgery, keratoconus treatments, and LASIK eye surgery.
 If your vision suddenly changes, contact your eye doctor immediately to schedule an appointment.